 Evan proves himself to be a kind and compassionate counselor (when he’s actually talking to the students, not just the murder part).
 Scott is actually a great dramatic actor (I don’t know why I’m surprised, because I never thought he was very funny).
 The filmmakers do a good job of making him sympathetic.
 We meet Evan’s client Ray (Sean H. Scully), who gets beaten to a pulp saving his little brother from their father’s wrath.
 When Evan drives off with the man for his comeuppance, he goes on a racist diatribe against immigrants, slurs and all.

-It’s more of a thriller than horror, but there are a couple of shockingly cringy moments, like multiple closeups (director Henry Jacobson is big on closeups in general) of Andrew coming out of Lauren’s woofie.
-Or the scene when one of Evan’s stressed-out students strips a piece of loose skin from her finger, tearing it.
-So it’s surprising that the torture/murder scenes are repetitive and not very gory.
+It’s more of a thriller than horror, but there are a couple of unexpectedly gory moments, like multiple closeups (director Henry Jacobson is big on closeups in general) of Andrew coming out of Lauren’s woofie.
+Or the scene when one of Evan’s stressed-out students tears a piece of loose skin from her finger.
+So it’s surprising that the torture/murder scenes are repetitive and kinda boring in contrast.
 Overall, it’s not scary and not particularly suspenseful; a passing examination of the principal players’ characteristics will tell you what actions they’re gonna take.
-However, the characters are fascinating and the actors are magnificent–go ahead and give it a look.
+However, the characters are still fascinating and the actors are magnificent–go ahead and give it a look.